faketechlabsberlin/st21-stress-tracker/Blogpost.README.md

-# st21-stress-tracker
-Main agenda:

-Develop a minimum viable product to track and reduce stress.

 # **Stress Tracker Web App — one click away to reduce stress instantly**

 _This project was carried out as part of TechLabs in Berlin (summer term 2021)_